Distribution & Citation of methods and data¶

 whyqd is designed to support a research process and ensure citation of the incredible work done by research-based data scientists.
 Simply zip up the various data files, your method JSON and upload to your favourite data repository.

 You can get a citation for reference (and more on how to prepare the citation at Method):

 A citation is a special set of fields, with:

 Those of you familiar with Dataverse’s universal numerical fingerprint may be wondering where it is? whyqd, similarly, produces a unique hash for each datasource, including inputs, working data, and outputs.
-Ours is based on BLAKE2b and is sufficiently universally available as to ensure you can run this as required.
+Ours is based on BLAKE2b and is included in the citation output.

-Anyone with a copy of the method and input data can automatically rerun the entire method file to produce a “new” version of the output data and so confirm more directly the validity of the data.
+Anyone with a copy of your method and input data can automatically rerun your entire method file to produce a “new” version of the output data and so confirm more directly the validity of your restructured research data.